IroAlexis/Lunion/README.md

 * Display the installed runners (*and others...*) and can them uninstall easly
 * Using XML for the configuration file: `.conf`
 * [GOG.com] Support of DLCs installation option
+* Implement a message (or something) for Ubisoft Connect games for invit the user change the default .exe

 ### No tested
 * Multi-monitor